gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

 Stealing language features with macros is `very cool and gratifying
 <https://www.youtube.com/watch?v=qEYOyZVWlzs>`_.
 But you need to look at other
 languages too to see which features they have.
-Hopefully Swift programmers gain interest in Nimrod, it would allow them to continue writing proper static code for other platforms like Windows or Linux (`unlike the Swift trap
+Hopefully Swift programmers gain interest in Nim, it would allow them to continue writing proper static code for other platforms like Windows or Linux (`unlike the Swift trap
 <https://ind.ie/phoenix/>`_) and open their minds to some fresh air.
 But it is
 understandable that Swift still has to deal with a lot of old-timers clinging